To Chew or Not to Chew? That is the Question!

 So, we know to chew… but what to chew?
 Natural, digestible fibers are recommended.
 Start with the diet.
-Long stemmed, sun dried hays are recommended as they may have more vitamin d and calcium to help with teeth formation and strength.
+Long-stemmed, sun-dried hays are recommended as they may have more vitamin d and calcium to help with teeth formation and strength.
 Alfalfa contains the most calcium, but too much can cause other problems, so a variety of grass hays is recommended.

 Second, bunched fresh greens, washed but, most importantly, NOT CUT, in an amount approximately the size of the bunny should be offered twice a day.
-The coarser the greens, the longer they will take to eat, the better the grinding, the more busy – work, ie enrichment!
+The coarser the greens, the longer they will take to eat, the better the grinding, the more busywork, ie enrichment!
 Romaine, cilantro, parsley, dandelion, red/green leaf lettuce, mustard/collard greens, carrots tops are all great options.
 If your bunny is not used to eating fresh greens, gradually introduce these to avoid gi upset.
 You can also put your bunny in a safe enclosure outside on untreated grass and allow for natural grazing – just make sure you are using a safe flea preventative such as Revolution and never leave them unattended.

-What else can we add to bunny’s diet and enrichment schedule for chewing?
-Grass matts, natural willow balls, untreated pine cones, sisal rope, bamboo cane, coconut shell and even cardboard and paper can be used as chew toys.
+What else can we add to a bunny’s diet and enrichment schedule for chewing?
+Grass mats, natural willow balls, untreated pine cones, sisal rope, bamboo cane, coconut shell, and even cardboard and paper can be used as chew toys.
 These do not promote as much horizontal chewing but do help curb boredom.
 Natural sticks and twigs are ideal and free.
 Rabbits can chew apple, birch, maple, pear, blackberry, fir, hawthorn trees, hazel, spruce, raspberry.
 Make sure you cut them from a living tree and wash and dry them.

 You can put the sticks in paper towel rolls or through cardboard boxes to make homemade toys, hide them on different levels of cages or play area to promote investigation and even hang above them from cage bars to promote reaching and stretching.
 You could consider hiding them in a box of clean dirt if your bunny is a digger.

-The author also does not recommend carbohydrates of any type – ie cereal sticks, nut and seed sticks or processed rabbit treats that are carbohydrate based.
+The author also does not recommend carbohydrates of any type – ie cereal sticks, nut, and seed sticks or processed rabbit treats that are carbohydrate-based.
 Remember, our answer was – To Chew!
 So, if for any reason, your bunny’s habits change with chewing, make sure you make an appointment to see your vet.
 May your baseboard corners forever continue to be right angles!